cobbler/cobbler/docs/quickstart-guide.rst

 Notes on files and directories
 ##############################

-Cobbler makes heavy use of the `/var` directory.
-The `/var/www/cobbler/distro_mirror` directory is where all of the distrubtion and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.
+Cobbler makes heavy use of the ``/var`` directory.
+The ``/var/www/cobbler/distro_mirror`` directory is where all of the distrubtion and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.

-If you have installed Cobbler onto a system that has very little free space in the partition containing `/var`, please read the "Relocating Your Installation" section of the Installation Guide to learn how you can relocate your installation properly.
+If you have installed Cobbler onto a system that has very little free space in the partition containing ``/var``, please read the :ref:`relocating-your-installation` section of the Installation Guide to learn how you can relocate your installation properly.